Invarion/invarion-docs/docs/rapidpath/object-properties-and-transformations/control-points-and-snapping.md

 ![Create_offset](./assets/Create_offset.png)

-Once the offset has been created, right click to save your changes.
+Once the offset has been created, **Right click** to save your changes.

 ## Tangent Points (Bezier Geometry)